Last update: May 2021

 way fewer rounds than in a computer simulation.
 This reasoning is just 100% wrong.
 “Bad in the long term” does not automatically mean “good in the short term”.

 The idea that a system will fail only if it's played for the long term comes from misunderstanding how we normally disprove betting systems.
 We typically debunk a system by writing a computer simulation ("sim") and running it for millions of rounds.
 Some people therefore conclude that a system will fail only if it's played for millions of rounds.
 But that's the wrong conclusion.
-We run the sim into millions of rounds simply to prove conclusively that the system can't beat the house edge, but in fact systems are both long-term and short-term losers.
-Instead of testing a single long session, we test a few thousand short sessions.
-And when we do so, we find that the system is still an overall loser even in the short term.
+Systems are actually both long-term and short-term losers.
+Instead of testing a single long session, we could test a few thousand short sessions.
+And if we do so, we find that the system is still an overall loser even in the short term.
 It'll win some short-term sessions, but overall, it'll be a loser.

 The only difference between long- and short-terms for systems is that a betting system will always fail to show a profit in the long term while it will usually fail in the short term.
 But just because a system ever wins in the short term doesn't mean that it's an overall winner.
 The overall short-term results (adding the results of all the short sessions) shows that every system is an overall loser.

 Most systems actually don't increase your chances of winning in either the long *or* the short term.
 Those systems are no better than flat-betting (betting the same amount every round).